Lama-23/web_projct/README.md

 git commit -m "write a meaningful message here"
 ```

--Finally push your work to the remote repository
+-Finally, push your work to the remote repository

 this command for first time
 ```